Empyreal96/win-10-services-toolbox/README.md

 # Windows 10 Toolkit

-**Windows-Toolkit.cmd** (Current Project) - An evergrowing toolkit to modify many aspects of Windows.
+**Windows-Toolkit.cmd** (Current Project) - An ever-growing toolkit to modify many aspects of Windows.

 **Supported Versions** = Windows 10 64/32 Bit and ARM64, I use on Pro 64bit+ARM64 and Home 32bit+ARM64.

 **Any Risks?** = There will _always_ be risk when modifying parts of Windows, make a Restore Point beforehand if worried.

-**Requirements** = Access to Admin privilages.
+**Requirements** = Access to Admin privileges.
 Knowledge of what you are wanting to do.

 **Please add your suggestions for what I should add to it in the Issues Tab, along with any bugs**